‘Tis the Season for Ageless Skin

-This time of year, you might generally be running from party to party, possibly over-indulging on alcohol and under-indulging on sleep.
+This time of year, you might generally be running from party to party, possibly over-indulging in alcohol and under-indulging in sleep.
 While the 2020 holiday season looks a bit different, you’re still under stress this time of year.
-The weather is colder and drier than it is during the warmer parts of the year, and on top of the standard elements, you are also likely dealing with wearing a mask and the havoc those can cause on your skin.
+The weather is colder and drier than it is during the warmer parts of the year, and on top of the standard elements, you are also likely dealing with wearing a mask and the havoc that can cause on your skin.
 If you want to head into 2021 with fresh, ageless skin, we have some tips for you.

 If it’s cold and windy where you are, then your skin will likely be drier now than it was during the summer and early fall.
 Also, if you use heating in your home or workplace, that is drying out the air.
 Your skin is the unwitting victim to these weather woes: As the humidity level in the air goes down, the suppleness of your skin also goes down.
 There are two ways to keep your ageless skin hydrated: from the outside and the inside out.

 Using a good moisturizer after washing your skin and applying any serums or masks (and before applying makeup if you use it) will help lock in moisture.
 And drinking plenty of fluids (non-alcoholic and non-caffeinated) will keep your body well-hydrated, leading to more supple skin.
 You might also consider using a humidifier in some cases but be sure to keep it clean to prevent mildew and bacteria from building up.

 Stick to Your Normal Skincare Routine

 After a late night of watching holiday movies or wrapping gifts, you might be tempted to fall into bed without washing your face, applying your eye cream, and slathering on moisturizer.
 Do not give in!
 No matter what is going on, it is essential to wash and moisturize your skin twice daily.